| Administrative home | Pharmaceutical Chemistry |

 E. Seminar Committee

-The Seminar Committee shall consist of three faculty and one student.
+The Seminar Committee shall consist of at least two faculty and one student.
 The committee requests seminar speaker recommendations from PSPG faculty and students annually, then meets to confirm invites.
-With a focus on diversity and inclusion we encourage nominations of scientists historically marginalized and/or under-represented.
+PSPG strives to have visiting seminar speakers from a broad background of academic and industry subject matter areas.

 Article VI.
 Student Representatives

-Student representatives are self-nominated or nominated by the students, typically in response to a Committee Service Announcement sent out by email.
+Student representatives for committees for which they are eligible are self-nominated or nominated by the students, typically in response to an annual request sent out by email.
 The nominees submit a short description of their interest in the position and particular qualifications, if applicable.
 The Program Director or Committee Chair will select the student representative from the list of nominees.
 The term of service and voting rights of the student representative will be determined by the Chair of the committee.

 Article VII.
 Graduate Advisers